 Experiment with the wonders of pressure and condensation by crushing a soda can with nothing but air and water!

 Inspire your young writer with an activity on how to write like Jack Kerouac.
 Your student can read quotes from famous influences such as F. Scott Fitzgerald.

-This difficult KenKen® puzzle is ready for your high school student to master!
-All he needs are good computation skills and a fair amount of logic.
+This difficult KenKen® puzzle is ready for your students to master!
+All they'll need are good computation skills and a fair amount of logic.

-Engage your high school student's logic and critical thinking skills as he completes this KenKen® math puzzle.
+Engage your students' logic and critical thinking skills as they complete this KenKen® math puzzle.